Yee Hong responds to COVID-19

 - Everyone who enters a Yee Hong building will be screened for COVID-19 symptoms or exposure.
 You may not visit if you are ill or have symptoms, even if your symptoms are mild.

 - A negative rapid test is required for everyone entering our buildings.
 This requirement applies to everyone, regardless of your vaccination status.
 Rapid tests are valid for 48 hours.

 - Please leave children at home if you will visit a Yee Hong Centre.
-The government will not permit children between the ages of 1 and 5 to enter an Ontario long-term care home.
+Vaccinated children 5 years of age and older are permitted to enter as general visitors.